 The three things you need in order to get a good TWD to GBP exchange rate

 - Know the latest TWD/GBP market mid-rate.
 The closer your final exchange rate is to this real market rate the better deal you are getting.
 You should also judge how the current rate compares to the historic rate over the past 10 years.

 - Compare your Bank's transaction costs

 the exchange rate margins as well as the various types of fees.
 We make that easy to do with our calculators for Foreign Transfers and Travel Money transactions.

 - Review up-to-date Currency News and Forecasts for both the and currencies, if available.

-Currency News, Research and Forecasts for New Taiwan Dollar and British Pound Sterling
+Currency news and forecasts for New Taiwan Dollar and British Pound Sterling

 So it follows that if you are determining the best time to transact, in this case the TWD vs GBP, you should pay attention to both New Taiwan Dollar and British Pound Sterling news and forecasts.